 Tin Whiskers are a crystalline growth made of the element tin.
 They are in the form of a very thin straight hair with one end attached to the tin from which they are formed.

-Tin whiskers often form on lead free solder used to fix components to circuit boards since lead was banned.
+They often form on lead free solder used to fix components to circuit boards now that lead is banned.

-The tin plated steel shown here is covered in minor scratches which I think have opened the surface to the formation of Tin Whiskers.
+The tin plate shown here is covered in minor scratches which I think has opened the surface to their formation.
 There are many small but visible stumps along these scratches which seem to be the beginning of whiskers.
 See below: